kad-ecoli/mmCIF2BioLiP/README.md

-# BioLiP: a database for biologically relevant ligand-protein interactions #
+# BioLiP: structure database for biologically relevant ligand-protein interactions #
 This is the source code for curating a local copy of the BioLiP database from mmCIF files of the PDB database and displaying the database content in web browser.

 ## Installation for database update ##